dsksi/git_project/README.md

 # git_project
-Attempt at implementing subset of gitt
+Attempt at implementing subset of git

 ## Commands Available